cocteau666/qsplayground/README.md

 ## How to use

 First, install dotnet command and Q# SDK.
-[Installing the Quantum Development Kit for the Command Line](https://docs.microsoft.com/en-us/quantum/install-guide/command-line?view=qsharp-preview)
+See [Installing the Quantum Development Kit for the Command Line](https://docs.microsoft.com/en-us/quantum/install-guide/command-line?view=qsharp-preview)

 Next, python3 and Flask library.